 I didn’t really get back into writing until English 11.
 I was introduced to slam poetry, and from then on, I had begun writing poetry – almost daily – as well as getting back into the swing of writing all kinds of things, from serious prose to short fiction and everything in between.
-I drew inspiration from a lot of experiences, from first loves to heartbreak, to topics of self-reflection, faith, and culture, to my depression and thoughts of suicide in high school.
+I drew inspiration from a lot of experiences, from first loves to heartbreak, to topics of self-reflection, faith, and culture, to my depression and thoughts and attempts of suicide in high school.

-In the summer of 2014, between graduating high school and beginning university, I sent two writing samples to the then editor for the Student Life Network blog based out of Toronto.
+In the summer of 2014, between graduating high school and beginning university, I sent two writing samples to the editor for the Student Life Network blog based out of Toronto.
 It was completely unplanned and on a whim, and after a bit of back and forth, I started contributing regularly for the blog, publishing my very first piece about why failure is necessary.

 Feeling confident, I also sent a few writing samples to another Toronto based blog called Speak Out, which shares stories and experiences around mental health and soon after started contributing regularly there as well, sharing my own personal stories.

 Meanwhile, I had started at Simon Fraser University with zero clue as to what I wanted to do.
 I had always wanted to be a journalist, but self-doubt had taken over and I decided to play it safe with a ghost of an idea that I had growing up.
 I thought that teaching English would be good.
 I liked reading, I liked writing – how difficult could it be?